Best budget wireless earbuds 2024: top affordable pairs tested by our experts

 There are a few things to consider before you buy a pair of cheap wireless earbuds.

 First, battery life.
 Wireless earbuds give you some juice from the buds themselves, plus more from the rechargeable carry case.
 It's important to look at both stats and consider how you'll use them.
 If you're only ever listening in short bursts, like a commute that's under an hour, the carry case stat will be more important to you.
 But if you want to use them on long-haul flights, look out for a pair with at least six hours from the buds.
+And just because they're cheap doesn't mean battery life will automatically be worse than more expensive pairs.
+You'll be surprised what you can get for not a lot of money.

 If you're a fitness fiend who wants a secure fit and waterproofing, look for a pair of sports headphones with sweat- and water resistance.
 You should seek out an IP rating of at least IPX4, meaning they'll survive basic splashing but not a dunk in the drink.

 If you think cheap wireless earbuds won't have extra features such as active noise-cancellation (ANC), then you might be surprised to learn that some of our picks do include this too.
-It might not be quite as advanced as the tech in more premium pairs but it should do a decent job of blocking some outside noise.
+It might not be quite as advanced as the tech in more premium pairs, but it should do a decent job of blocking some outside noise.

 How we test the best cheap wireless earbuds